na-na-hi/renget/archive/RowletHub.md

 - **Published**: {Coming Soon.}

 ## Characters
 Information on the characters that I created goes here.
-They're automatically free to use by anyone.
+They're automatically free to use by anyone.  this section isn't done btw
 ###Cider
 >Overview
 **Personality Blurb:** https://rentry.org/Ciderblurbediting